Recognising family violence and what you can do

 - is showing behaviour that worries you

-If you’re worried about a child or young person, contact The Orange Door and talk to someone about your concerns.
-The Orange Door is there to help families and children before problems get worse.
+If you’re worried about a child or young person, contact The Orange Door and talk to us about your concerns.
+We are here to help families and children before problems get worse.

 Every child or young person has a right to:

 - live in a safe and secure home, free from violence and abuse